pysat/pysat/docs/dependency.rst

               getattr(InstTestClass, method).pytestmark.append(mark)

-Finally, the ``setup`` function under the ``TestInstruments`` class should be updated with the location of the instrument library.
+Finally, the ``setup`` function under the ``TestInstruments`` class should be updated with the location of the instrument subpackage.

 .. code:: Python